ajohnson7458/volante/README.md

 		},
 	},
 	props: {
-		// properties added to Spoke's this instance
+		// properties added to Spoke instance
-		// they are automatically updated when Hub receives
+		// they are automatically updated when Hub distributes
-		// an 'ExampleSpoke.props' event (i.e. `${this.name}.props`)
+		// an 'ExampleSpoke.update' event (i.e. `${this.name}.update`)
 		someProp: true,
 		counter: 0,
 	},
 	updated() {
 		// called automatically after props are updated in response to the
-		// 'ExampleSpoke.props' event (see props)
+		// 'ExampleSpoke.update' event (see props)
 		this.someMethod(this.someProp);
 	},
 	methods: {
-		// methods are added to Spoke's this instance (watch for name collisions with props) someMethod(arg) {
+		// methods are added to Spoke instance (watch for name collisions with props) someMethod(arg) {
 			// do stuff
 			this.someProp = arg;

 			// log stuff
 			this.log('called someMethod');

 			// send events
 			this.$emit('ExampleSpoke.ready', this.someProp);
 		},